franciscofrr/buzzlabs-teste-calculadora-ui/README.md

 # buzzlabs-teste-calculadora-ui

-A test project for a simple calculator built using ClojureScript, with the Reagent framework and built using Leiningen.
+A test project for a simple calculator built using ClojureScript, with the Reagent framework and created using Leiningen.

 ## How to run
 `npm install`\